Database Normalization

 3. 3NF

-To track the type of program for each loan, create a new table called program
+To track the type of program for each loan, create a new table called program.
+This table will store details like program ID, description, and maximum loan amount.

-table, we can eliminate the need for storing the program and max amount directly in the loan
+The maximum loan amount depends only on the loan's program.
+By referencing the program_id in the loan table, we can eliminate the need for storing the program and max amount directly in the loan table.
+This change satisfies 3NF.

 Solution

-table and alter the loan
+Create the program table and alter the loan tgable:

 -- Define 'program' table with max amount for each program